grumpyjames/birding-almanac/blog/sheppey-new-year/sheppey-new-year.md

 </figure>

 It's totally worth it when we get there.
 Even on a grey day the view from the hide is great.
-And there are boatloads of Grey Plover, after a brief consult with the bird book, will now forever be Beefcake Plover, because they are such hilarious chunks compared to their Plover brethren.
+And there are boatloads of Grey Plover, which, after a brief consult with the bird book, will now forever be Beefcake Plover, because they are such hilarious chunks compared to their Plover brethren.
 There's a good collection of other waders, too, and a few ducks off back in the